Collaborative Learning via Prediction Consensus: Method description

+In the second step, the proxy labels for the auxiliary data are used to augment local model training.
+Therefore, in each step, the local optimization problem is augmented by a disagreement loss, and the new objective is given by

-where $\ff_{\thetav_i}(\bm{X})$ denotes the vector of agent $i$'s predictions on a dataset $\Xv$, and~$\cL$ is the local training loss and~$\cD$ is the disagreement loss, e.g. a distance measure.
-We choose $l_2$ distance for the disagreement loss in the regression case and cross-entropy for the classification case. $\lambda$ is a trade-off hyperparameter that weighs local loss and the cost of disagreement.
-The complete algorithm is shown in Algorithm~\ref{alg:cap}.
-Note that $t \in \{1,..,T\}$ refers to global rounds.
-Communication cost can remain linear in the number of nodes $N$ by one node acting as a relay node for the pseudo-labels.
-Also, we note that the predictions are typically way smaller than model sizes (as would be needed in traditional federated learning).
-To reduce the communication burden further, we can also re-use the same pseudo labels $\psiv_i^{(t)}$ for several local epochs.
-The choice of trust weights $\Wv$ can be either dynamic or static, representing a time-variant or invariant topology.
-The adaptive computation of $\Wv$ will be detailed in Section~\ref{sec:trust-update-schemes}.
-It's worth noting that the trust between agents is not necessarily mutual, i.e., can be asymmetrical: agent~$i$ can trust agent $j$ without agent $j$ necessarily trusting agent $i$ back.
+where $\ff_{\thetav_i}(\bm{X})$ denotes the vector of agent $i$'s predictions on the dataset $\Xv$, $\cL$ is the local training loss and~$\mathrm{dist}(\cdot)$ is a disagreement measure.
+We choose $l_2$ distance for the disagreement measure in the regression case and cross-entropy for the classification case. $\lambda>0$ is a trade-off hyperparameter that weighs the local loss and the cost of disagreement.
+This objective adheres to a conventional semi-supervised learning approach, however, we generate pseudo-labels in a trust-based collective manner.